DNACENSolutions/dnac_ansible_workflows/workflows/device_credentials/README.md

             dnac_log_level: INFO
             dnac_log: true
 ```

-2. ### Workflow Details and Generate your Input
+### Generate your Input

-The workflow utilizes the **device_credential_workflow_manager** module to interface with DNA Center's credential management APIs.
-For a comprehensive guide on the available options and their structure, please refer to the full workflow specification: [full workflow specification](https://galaxy.ansible.com/ui/repo/published/cisco/dnac/content/module/device_credential_workflow_manager).
-The following operations are supported:
+- Create a YAML file (e.g., vars.yml) to store the required variables for the workflow.
+- Refer to the **device_credential_workflow_manager** module documentation for details on the available variables and their formats.
+- Example:
+ - The **workflows/device_config_backup/vars/device_config_backup_workflow_input.yml** file should be configured with device details.
+ - Refer to the full workflow specification for detailed instructions on the available options and their structure:[full workflow specification](https://galaxy.ansible.com/ui/repo/published/cisco/dnac/content/module/device_configs_backup_workflow_manager)
+- Operation:
 - **Add Device Credential:**

   **Mapping to UI action**: